klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

   ![Slide Passing arguments](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-07-Slurm/PassingArguments.png){ loading=lazy }
 </figure>

 !!!
-Note "Passing argumetns to a batch script"
+Note "Passing arguments to a batch script"
     With the Slurm `sbatch` command, any argument passed after the name of the job script is passed to the job script as an argument, so you can use regular bash shell argument processing to pass arguments to the bash script and do not necessarily need to use `--export`.
 Consider the following job script to